 That’s it!
 Keep in mind that MailPoet email subscription forms look a bit bare by default.
 You can customize yours using CSS, though:

-MailPoet also works with forms you create using other plugins, such as Bloom.
+MailPoet works with other plugins, such as Bloom and other top newsletter opt-in plugins.
 This helps you design gorgeous forms that connect to your MailPoet mailing lists.
 In any case, once your email signup form is up, you’re in business.
-You can go ahead and design as many emails as you want and send them to your list at will.
+Once your email list starts growing, you can go ahead and design as many emails as you want and send them to your list at will.
+In the meantime, you can think through some email automation strategies so you can use both automated emails and email blasts with MailPoet.

 Getting started with using MailPoet is pretty simple and it only takes four steps: